openstack-archive/tripleo-image-elements/elements/os-svc-install/README.md

-Command line utilities to simplify instalation of OpenStack services.
+Command line utilities to simplify installation of OpenStack services.

 ## os-svc-install
 Given a git repo url, pip-install the repo and all of its python dependencies into a virtualenv under /opt/stack/venvs.